-- From the Programming menu, select System Options, PGM Options, Output 1.
-Type [94072]. - Select Steady or Pulsed.
-2

-M. The Zone Status, Siren and WL Siren trigger options have a fixed Output Type; there is no need to program an Output Type for these options.
+- 1. From the Programming menu, select System Options, PGM Options, Output Type [94072]. - 2.
+Select Steady or Pulsed. - -eJ The Zone Status, Siren and WL Siren trigger options have a fixed Output Type; there is no need to program an Output Type for these options.